rspears74/ToastNotifications/README.md

 Install-Package ToastNotifications
 Install-Package ToastNotifications.Messages
 ```
-ToastNotifications contains base mechanisms that allows display notifications in WPF applications.
+ToastNotifications contains base mechanisms used to show notifications in WPF applications.
 ToastNotifications.Messages contains basic notifications messages like error, information, warning, success.
-It's not required in case you want create your own messages.
+It's not required in case you want to create your own messages.

-### 2 Import ToastNotifications theme in App.xaml
+### 2 Import ToastNotifications.Messages theme in App.xaml
 ```xml
 <Application.Resources>
     <ResourceDictionary>